Whh-32/wormhole_checker/README.md

 ﻿# wormhole_checker

- open source telegram bot for mangeing vpn services
+## open source telegram bot for mangeing vpn services

+### Facilities:

   -check realtime domain and ip, when domain or ip address down alarm to you.

   -find and set new clear ip address on cloudflare and gcore